Kia Carens

-The Kia Carens (기아 카렌스) is a car manufactured by Kia since 1999, spanning over four generations, and was marketed worldwide under various nameplates, prominently as the Kia Rondo.
-The initial three generations had a compact MPV body style and were marketed worldwide, with presence in its home country South Korea, in Europe, and North America since the second-generation.
+The Kia Carens (기아 카렌스) is a compact car (C-segment) manufactured by Kia since 1999, spanning over four generations, and was marketed worldwide under various nameplates, prominently as the Kia Rondo.
+The initial three generations had a MPV body style and were marketed worldwide, with presence in its home country South Korea, in Europe, and North America since the second-generation.
 The fourth-generation model took a different approach in terms of design and targeted markets, as it was developed as a "strategic model" for the Indian market.
 It also adopts a crossover-inspired exterior design.

 The name "Carens" derives from the word "car" and "renaissance", while the name "Rondo" derives from the musical term Rondo.

-First generation (RS; 1999)
+First generation (RS/FJ; 1999)

 Kia debuted the first generation model of Carens, the RS series in May 1999.
 It is based on the same platform as the Kia Sephia.
 A facelift was issued in 2002.

 The model was discontinued in Australia in 2001, with production continuing elsewhere for the updated model which was launched in 2002.

+Facelift

 Malaysia

 The first-generation vehicle was initially sold in Malaysia as the Kia Carens.
 Since January 2005, Kia Carens was rebadged as Naza Citra by Naza.
 The Naza Citra was updated in June 2009.